MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-storage-bird.md

 * [Unity 2017.1 (or greater)](https://unity3d.com/)
   * Unity 2017.1 includes a new scripting runtime that supports .NET 4.6.
 This feature allows use of the existing Azure SDKs with some tweaks.
 Please see [this blog post from Unity](https://blogs.unity3d.com/2017/07/11/introducing-unity-2017/) for more information.
+  * Unity 2018.2 (or greater) is required for HTTPS connections.
+The project will work without HTTPS for Unity versions 2017.1 through 2018.1.
 * [An Azure subscription (create for free!)](https://aka.ms/azfreegamedev)

 > [!NOTE]
-> This project requires the "experimental" .NET 4.6 Mono scripting runtime in Unity 2017.
-[Unity has stated that soon this will be the default](https://forum.unity3d.com/threads/future-plans-for-the-mono-runtime-upgrade.464327/), however for now, it is still labeled as "experimental" and you may experience issues.
->
-> Additionally, the Azure Storage SDK for Unity is considered experimental.
+> The Azure Storage SDK for Unity is considered experimental.
 As such, this may not build and run on every single Unity platform.
 Please see the Azure Storage SDK [compatibility list](https://docs.microsoft.com/en-us/sandbox/gamedev/unity/azure-storage-unity#compatibility) for a list of known working platforms and issues.

 ## Azure setup